 The town of Pinetop-Lakeside, Arizona is situated next to the largest contiguous ponderosa pine forest in the world.
 Located in the eastern edge of the state, Pinetop-Lakeside rests at the base of the White Mountains.
 In recent years, two historic wildfires—the Rodeo Chediski Fire in 2002 and the Wallow Fire in 2011—collectively consumed nearly 1 million acres.
 These fires forced the evacuation of the town and burned more than 500 structures.

 Having experienced the devastation of wildfires first-hand, the citizens, fire districts, and elected officials of Pinetop-Lakeside understand the need to plan for potential future wildfires.
 Several collaborations in the community focus on homeowner outreach, public education, and forest management practices to reduce wildfire risks.
-In 2019, Pinetop-Lakeside will work with the CPAW team to develop a wildfire hazard assessment, and identify opportunities to revise and update its Forest Health ordinance to current WUI code standards.

 - 2019 CPAW Community